aplteam/Fire/Docs/ReadMe.md

 Since version 7.1.0 Fire comes with its own installer.
 Just double-click it and your are done.
 It does not require admin rights.

 The installer installs Fire into `%USERPROFILE%\Documents\MyUCMDs` which translates to `C:\Users\{userid}\Documents\MyUCMDs` with a default Windows installation.
-This folder, it it exists, is scanned by Dyalog for user commands.
+This folder, if it exists, is scanned by Dyalog for user commands.

 However, if you have used Fire before version 7.1 then you might have installed it somewhere different.
-If this is the case then your are advised to remove Fire from that folder.
+If this is the case then your are advised to remove Fire from that folder before running the installer.

 Note that installing into `%USERPROFILE%` means that you have to install it separately for every user who wants to use Fire.